 - Identify differences between static and dynamic SQL

 - Provide test data for applications

 - Discuss program and DB2 options relative to performance of static SQL

-By attending Advanced Programming for DB2 z/OS workshop, attendees will learn to:
+By attending Advanced Programming for DB2 z/OS workshop, delegates will learn to:

 - Develop high performing database applications that align with the organizations application growth plan and maintenance strategy